MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/1_CV_NLP-questions.md

 > - Apply partial updates to the existing resource. <br/>
 > - Ensure the resource remains in the same region.  <br/>
 > - Use the appropriate HTTP method for partial updates.  <br/>
 > How should you complete the HTTP request to update the resource?
-Select the appropriate options in the answer area.

 ```http
 __________ https://management.azure.com/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx/resourceGroups/RG3/providers/Microsoft.AIServices/accounts/CV1?api-version=2017-04-18